-- (1) Be sure to terminate all cable connections with solderless crimp-on lugs. - (2) External contact and voltage input must be of proper ratings.
-(See Figures 3-1 and 3-2.)
-The excess conductor resistance and the consequent voltage drop must be taken into account. - (3) When driving remote equipment using transistor contacts, such as fail output, alarm output and status output, make the wiring in accordance with the following instructions. - O Do not connect any load which exceeds the contact rating (30 V DC, 200 mA). - O When driving a relay or other inductive device. connect a surge absorber (protective diode) in parallel with the load.
-(See Figure 3-3.) - O When connecting a power supply to an external load, observe the correct polarity (see Figure - O Note that transistor contacts cannot be connected directly to an AC load.
+- (1) Be sure to use solderless crimp-on lugs on all cable connections. - (2) External contact and voltage input must be the proper rating.
+(See Figures 3-1 and 3-2) Excess conductor resistance and the consequent voltage drop must be taken into account. - (3) When driving remote equipment using transistor contacts, such as fail output, alarm output and status output, make the wiring in accordance with the following instructions: - Do not connect any load which exceeds the contact rating (30 V DC, 200 mA). - O When driving a relay or other inductive device, connect a surge absorber (protective diode) in parallel with the load.
+(See Figure 3-3.) - When connecting a power supply to an external load, observe the correct polarity (see Figure 3-3). - O Note that transistor contacts cannot be connected directly to an AC load.
 Use a relay to switch an AC circuit.
 (See Figure 3-4.)